Skip to main content

 Build a GPU-compatible environment

-Conda-store provides an alternate mechanism to enable GPU environments via the setting of an environment variable as explained in the conda-store docs.
-While creating a new config, click on the **GUI <-> YAML** Toggle to edit yaml config.
+conda-store provides an alternate mechanism to enable GPU environments via the setting of an environment variable as explained in the conda-store docs.
+Create the environment specification using CONDA_OVERRIDE_CUDA by creating a new environment and clicking on the **GUI <-> YAML** toggle to edit the yaml config.

 channels: